-Annex B of KCSIE 2021 contains important additional information about specific forms of abuse and safeguarding issues.
-School and college leaders and those staff who work directly with children must read this annex.
+Annex B of KCSIE 2023 contains important additional information about specific forms of abuse and safeguarding issues.
+School staff and those staff who work directly with children must read this annex.

-As per Part one of the KCSIE 2021 guidance, if staff have any concerns about a child's welfare, they should act on them immediately, following the procedures of this policy.
+As per Part one of the KCSIE 2023 guidance, if staff have any concerns about a child's welfare, they should act on them immediately, following the procedures of this policy.